 6. Create An Appealing Brand Identity

-Once the process of defining your brand and determining the core values is finalized, now comes the pinnacle of branding your business.
+Once the process of defining your brand and determining the core values is finalized, the pinnacle of branding your business comes.
 It’s the logo that allows the customers to recognize you.
 Sure, the name could gain you some recognition, but then again, a powerful logo can shape the customer perception beyond your wildest imagination.
 The colors, the context, and the design… every bit of the logo has a distinct language that combines with other elements to eliminate the brand-logo alienism.
 However, there are specific rules for a logo design.
 A good and universal logo is the one that is relevant, simple, modern, memorable, scalable, timeless, and evergreen.

 There are several designers who can deliver you great designs, but the costs can exceed your budget.
 One of the best possible ways to add charm to your DIY branding for small business is to refer to an online logo maker which is not only an inexpensive option but also a great option for getting high-quality professional designs.
 With an automated logo maker, you can customize the logo design the way you want and can receive the options to alter the original design into something straight from your imagination.
 Test the colors, the font, the layouts, the shapes until you reach the point of satisfaction.